BaiyangZhang/BaiyangZhang.github.io/_posts/2025-08-20-Abelian-Decomposition-and-Monopole.md

 X_ {\mu} = X_ {\mu}^{1} \mathfrak{n}_ {1}  + X_ {\mu}^{2}\mathfrak{n}_ {2}, \text{ where }  \mathfrak{n}_ {1,2} := \hat{n}_ {1,2}\cdot \vec{T}.
 $$

-The $X$ field looks like a complex scalar since it has only two components.
+The $X$ field looks like two components of a single complex vector.
 Can we interpret it so?
 To see it, define

 $$
 \chi_ {\mu} :=  \frac{1}{\sqrt{2}}(X_ {\mu}^{1}+iX_ {\mu}^{2}),